Austin woman discovers urn with ashes inside at Goodwill store

-AUSTIN (KXAN) — One Austin woman’s thrifting trip took a mysterious urn, as she discovered a used urn at a local Goodwill store.
+AUSTIN (KXAN) — One Texas woman’s thrifting trip took a mysterious turn as she discovered a used urn at a local Goodwill store.

-Resident Jessa Randall went to the Goodwill at Scofield Crossing Monday where she found a small vase-like item.
+Austin resident Jessa Randall went to a local Goodwill on Monday where she found a small vase-like item.
 After a closer look, she found a plug at the bottom of the ceramic with a bag of ashes tucked inside.

 Store managers confirmed Goodwill does not track personal or contact information for donors, and the urn didn’t have any identifying information etched on its surface.